-Whether you’re studying for a college course, or trying to improve at your favorite sport, there are three factors that determine how successful you will be.
-These factors include your natural abilities, the amount of effort you put into learning, and how optimized your learning process is.
-The following article explains the role that each of these factors plays in your learning, and how you can use this knowledge in order to learn new things more effectively.
+Whether you’re studying for a college course, practicing a new language, or trying to improve at your favorite sport, there are three factors that determine how successful your learning process will be.
+These factors are your natural abilities, the amount of effort that you put into learning, and how optimized your learning process is.

-However, having or lacking natural abilities does not guarantee success or failure in most cases.
-Plenty of naturally-gifted people fail because they don’t want to put in the necessary effort, or because they don’t know how to utilize their potential.
-Conversely, plenty of people who are not genetically-blessed manage to succeed, because they are willing to put in the work, and because they manage to figure out how to make their learning process more effective.
+However, the presence or absence of natural abilities does not guarantee success or failure in most cases.
+First, plenty of naturally gifted people fail because they don’t want to put in the necessary effort, or because they don’t know how to utilize their potential.
+Furthermore, plenty of people who aren’t naturally gifted do manage to succeed, because they’re willing to put in the necessary work, and because they manage to figure out how to make their learning process more effective.

-Simply put, the more effort you put into learning, the more successful you will be, up to a certain point.
+All things being equal, the more effort you put into learning, the more successful you will be, up to a certain point.
 For example, if you study for 4 hours before a test, you’ll generally do better than if you study for only 2 hours, assuming that you use the same study techniques in both cases.

-However, increasing the amount of time and effort that you put into learning doesn’t improve your results in a straightforward, linear way.
-Let’s say, for example, that you’re willing to dedicate 8 hours of your time to study for a certain test.
+However, not all the time and effort that you put into learning lead to the same results.
+For example, consider a situation where you can dedicate a total of 8 hours of your time to study for a certain test.
 You can spend those hours in one of the following ways:

 - A cram-session the night before the test, where you spend 8 hours in a row going over the material.

-Essentially, in order to optimize your learning process, you should be constantly asking yourself two questions:
+In order to optimize your learning process, you should ask yourself the following questions:

 - Is what I’m doing efficient?
 That is, am I learning the material in a way that gives me the best results for the effort I’m putting in?
 Is there a different method, or some modification I can make, that will allow me to achieve similar results, while taking less time and requiring less effort?

-Note that there is nothing wrong with finding a method that requires you to work less hard and study for shorter amounts of time in order to achieve roughly the same results as your original, un-optimized technique.
-If you want, you can always choose to dedicate the same amount of time to learning, regardless of how optimized your learning process is.
-In that case, the only difference will be that you’ll get a better return on your investment of time and effort, in terms of how successful you are at learning.
+Note: there is nothing wrong with finding a learning technique that requires you to work less hard and study for less time in order to achieve roughly the same results as your original, un-optimized technique.
+If you want, you can always choose to dedicate the same amount of time to learning, regardless of how optimized your learning process is, in which case, the only difference will be that you’ll get a better return on your investment of time and effort, in terms of how successful you are at learning.

 Summary and conclusions

-- Your learning outcomes are determined based on free factors: how naturally-talented you are, how much effort you put into learning, and how optimized your learning process is.
+- Your learning outcomes are based on three main factors: how naturally talented you are, how much effort you put into learning, and how optimized your learning process is.

-- Natural ability is the one factor that you cannot change.
-However, while it can influence your final learning outcomes and the amount of effort that you need to put into learning, in most cases high-level abilities do not guarantee success, and low-level abilities do not guarantee failure.
+- Natural ability is the one factor that you cannot change, but while it can influence your final learning outcomes and the amount of effort that you need to put into learning, in most cases high-level abilities do not guarantee success and low-level abilities do not guarantee failure.

-- Effort is an important factor that you can control, and to succeed you will always have to put in some effort.
-However, it is generally ineffective to just increase the amount of effort that you put into learning, without considering how to utilize it in the best way possible.
+- Effort is an important factor that you can control, and to succeed you will always have to put in some effort; however, it is generally ineffective to just increase the amount of effort that you put into learning, without considering how to utilize that effort in the best way possible.

 - The most important factor to consider when it comes to learning is how optimized your learning process is, since this is the one factor where you can make small changes that lead to significant improvements in your learning outcomes.